-Two weeks before her presentation, she had overheard Papa and Uncle Wellbridge talking about Toad's exploits, and had demanded the truth from her cousin Redmond, who had recently been in Paris.
+Two weeks ago she had overheard Papa and Uncle Wellbridge talking about Toad's exploits, and had demanded the truth from her cousin Redmond, who had recently been in Paris.
 Redmond told her she should not know anything about such things, but agreed that Toad was quite a fellow.

 Sally smiled, making sure that her eyes crinkled in the corners.
 "Shall we go in, Papa?" she asked.
 She would give no one the satisfaction of seeing her less than delighted with her debut.
 She planned to be a reigning beauty and break hearts.
 Let that be a lesson to the perfidious scoundrel off enjoying himself in Paris.